astral-sh/uv/docs/index.md

 ## The pip interface

-uv provides a drop-in replacement for common `pip`, `pip-tools`, and `virtualenv` commands. uv extends their interfaces with advanced features, such as dependency version overrides, platform-independent resolutions, reproducible resolutions, alternative resolution strategies, and more.
+uv provides a drop-in replacement for common `pip`, `pip-tools`, and `virtualenv` commands.

+uv extends their interfaces with advanced features, such as dependency version overrides, platform-independent resolutions, reproducible resolutions, alternative resolution strategies, and more.

+Migrate to uv without changing your existing workflows — and experience a 10-100x speedup — with the `uv pip` interface.

 Compile requirements into a platform-independent requirements file: